yuanpeixuan/MyWeb/content/authors/peixuan/_index.md

 - Visitors
 ---

 Welcome to my website.
 I am a PhD candidate in Finance at Rutgers Business School, Rutgers University.
-I will be available for job interviews during the 2020-2021 academic year.
+I am on the job market and will be available for interviews during the 2020-2021 academic year.